 For most of its eight-year existence, Societe Brewing Company’s Kearny Mesa tasting facility has been a busy hub of San Diego’s best beer.
 They have a large outside patio and a taco truck if you want to spend more time at their brewery and taproom.

 IPA is a kind of beer that the brewery will exclusively offer on tap, despite plans to purchase a bottling facility in the future.
 Societe is also expanding its fermentation capacity, with a large portion of the extra tank space dedicated to hop-forward brews that will be served directly from the tap.

 See Related: Northern California vs Southern California

-Saint Archer, which has tasting rooms in Miramar and Leucadia, is recognized for its reliable classics including the Tropical IPA, Pale Ale, Blonde Ale, and Hazy IPA.
+Saint Archer has tasting rooms in Miramar and Leucadia and is recognized for its reliable classics, including the Tropical IPA, Pale Ale, Blonde Ale, and Hazy IPA.
 Seasonal brews like the Mozy 7 IPA and the Blackberry Gose stand out among the regulars.

 The Tasting Room is available seven days a week and is designed to give you an up-close look at the company’s beers.
-The Tasting Room’s 750-square-foot terrace is ideal for people who want to take advantage of San Diego’s wonderful weather all year.
+The Tasting Room’s 750-square-foot terrace is ideal for people who want to enjoy San Diego’s fantastic weather all year.

 11. Resident Brewing